flutter/website/src/development/ui/advanced/shaders.md

 ---
 title: Writing and using fragment shaders
-description: How to author and use fragment shaders.
+description: How to author and use fragment shaders to create custom visual effects in your Flutter app.
 short-title: Fragment shaders
 ---